sabraham44/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>
 </p>
 <p>
 We have to join Client-1 to the domain in order to do so navigate to your system settings and go to about.
-Off to the right select rename this pc (advanced).
-From there select to change the domain.
-Enter "mydomain.com" after that enter your credentials from mydomain.com\labuser.
-Your computer will restart and then client-1 will be a part of mydomain.com
+From the menu on the right select 'Rename this PC (Advanced).
+Then select to change the domain and enter "mydomain.com" next we input our credentials from mydomain.com\labuser.
+Your computer will restart and client-1 will be a part of mydomain.com
 </p>
 <br />
 <p>